nsxiv/nsxiv-extra/README.md

 `name` is simply the name of the patch and `.ext` is the extension, which can be either `.diff` or `.patch`. `[BASE]` corresponds to either the version or the seven chars git commit short hash corresponding to the last commit on which the patch can be applied correctly and is tested to work with.
-You can also see the output of the `apply-patches` pipeline on the last commit to see which patches fail to apply on upstream nsxiv.

 ## User scripts